Our work in Jersey

-We are working in partnership with Jersey Child Care Trust and supported by the UBS Optimus Foundation UK on an ambitious three year project, (2016 – 2019), to facilitate capacity building in the early years sector and improve outcomes for young children in their families.
+We are working in partnership with Jersey Child Care Trust and supported by the UBS Optimus Foundation UK on an ambitious five year project, (2016 – 2021), to facilitate capacity building in the early years sector and improve outcomes for young children in their families.

-Currently, too many children in Jersey are not reaching their full potential and Jersey’s early years services do not currently have the opportunity for sharing best practice and improvement.
-This is reflected in inequalities between communities including in engagement with speech and language services as well as dedicated early years services across the island.
+Statistics pre- 2016 showed that too many children in Jersey were not reaching their full potential and Jersey’s early years services didn’t have the opportunity for sharing best practice and improvement.
+This was reflected in inequalities between communities including in engagement with speech and language services as well as dedicated early years services across the island.

-The Jersey Early Childhood Development Programme is also informed by stakeholders including the States of Jersey Education Department, the Health and Social Services Department, the Early Years and Childhood Partnership and the Jersey Safeguarding Partnership Board.
+The Jersey Early Childhood Development Programme is also informed by stakeholders including the Government of Jersey Department of Education, the Department of Health, the Best Start Partnership.

 NCB is tackling the inequalities in Jersey’s early years provision in three ways: